MarcosOps/priceperprice/README.md

 # PricePerPrice

-A React Native app for comparing product prices based on quantity and unit.
+A React Native app built with Expo.

 ## Features